chnm/thatcamp-org/wp-content/plugins/google-captcha-pro/readme.txt

 2. Go to "Contact Form 7" form where you want to make use of Captcha.
 3. For the Contact Form 7 since version 4.2 on the edit form page select the BWS Google Captcha form-tag, and insert it into your form.
 For the Contact Form 7 below version 4.2 on the edit form page find a dropdown menu with the form fields, select BWS BWS Google Captcha and insert it into your form.

+= I would like to add Google Captcha (reCAPTCHA) to the Ninja Forms.
+How can I do this? =

+1. Make sure you enabled "Ninja Forms" on the Google Captcha settings page.
+2. Go to "Ninja Forms" form where you would like to add reCAPTCHA.
+3. Open the form in the edit mode and click the “Add Field” button.
+Single-click or drag the "BWS Google Captcha" field from the drawer into the builder and click “Done”.

 = Add Google Captcha (reCAPTCHA) plugin to a custom form on your WordPress website =

 Follow the instructions below in order to add Google Captcha (reCAPTCHA) plugin to your custom PHP or HTML form: